ryanrocks462/Gx2-Kernel-4-CatR/README.md

 A Wii U Cat-R / Cat-Dev Unit Kernel exploit  (SYS-CAT 5.5.1)

 This is the Wii U Kernel exploit Re-written for Cat-Dev and Cat-R development units.

-It makes all retail compatiable payloads work with dev units by default.
+It makes all retail compatible payloads work with dev units by default.

 I.E. - TCPGecko, Cafiine, Pygecko etc etc

 Credits to matthew for porting, thx bb <3